5 Tips for Selling on GSA Advantage!

 5. Gather Market Research

-BONUS TIP – Include a Capabilities Statement in Your GSA eLibrary Text File
+Bonus Tip – Include a Capabilities Statement in Your GSA eLibrary Text File

 Although there are certain requirements and restrictions within this document such as including all relevant terms and conditions, including prompt payment and volume discounts, the document can be edited to include a capabilities statement.
 As a federal contractor, buying agencies will often request a brief statement of your company’s capabilities, so you may already have this handy.
-Feel free to insert this in your GSA Text File Pricelist in a presentable format.
+Feel free to insert this in your GSA text file pricelist in a presentable format.
 This will put your company ahead of the curve when it comes to buyers evaluating your offering against competitors.

-For more information on selling to government buyers, download our list of the Top 8 Things to Start Doing TODAY to Start Generating Government Sales.
-As always, please contact us for any questions regarding GSA Advantage!®, and we’ll make sure you’re connected to one of our experts!
+If you want to learn more about selling to the government through GSA Advantage! and in general, check out our blogs, "GSA Advantage!
+Best Practices" and "The Basics of Government Marketing."
+As always, please contact us for any questions regarding GSA Advantage!, and we’ll make sure you’re connected to one of our experts!